List of built-in macOS apps: Stickies

 Stickies is a desktop note program first included in System 7.5, later being re-written in Cocoa during the transition to Mac OS X in 2001.
 It allows a user to put post-it note-like windows on the screen for to write short reminders, notes and other clippings.
 The ability to collapse note windows, which is present in all versions of Stickies, is a holdover from System 7.5's WindowShade feature.
 The window button layout, which is unusual for a modern macOS application, is retained from Mac OS 8.

 Stocks

-Stocks is a stock market tracking app first introduced with macOS Mojave.
-It allows users to check the Yahoo!
-Finance data for any company valued on the stock exchange, including the current value of a company and their increase or decrease percentage.
+Stocks is a stock market tracking app introduced with macOS Mojave.
+It allows users to check financial data of any company publicly listed, including the current value of a company and their increase or decrease percentage.
 A graph shows the trends of each company over time, with a green graph showing positive growth and a red graph showing a decline.
 Business News is provided when a stock is not selected, which shows Apple News articles about companies a user is following.